whitedark9/medical-notes/src/pages/bloc/medicine/cvs/problem08.md

-# Rheumatic Heart Disease with Dyspnoea, Orthopnoea, Blood Stained Sputum
+# Rheumatic Heart Disease with Dyspnoea, Orthopnoea

 > A 55 year old lady with rheumatic heart disease was admitted with acute dyspnoea, orthopnoea and cough with frothy blood stained sputum.
 How would you manage her?

+> A 30 year old lady with history of rheumatic mitral stenosis was admitted for acute breathlessness associated with cough and frothy expectoration.
+Outline the management plan.

 ## Clinical Presentation